Come on! Feel the noise! Part 2

 It is fun to see how this animation changes its look by trying to change the change rate of a parameter.

-You may see where of the code I changed? 🤔
+Can you spot which part of the code I changed? 🤔

 noise() \ Language (API) \ Processing 3+